astromechanic/getting_texts_jenaer_nachrichten/README.md

 This repository contains a script written in Python (ver.
 3.5.2) and .txt files (in 'texts' folder).

 This is a script: <b>getting_texts_jenaer_nachrichten.py</b>

-You can download it (the green button 'download' in the right corner) and run it using IDLE or with the command line using this command: python3.5 getting_texts_jenaer_nachrichten.py
+You can download it (the green button 'download' in the right corner) and run it using IDLE or with the command line using this command: <br>
+'''
+python3.5 getting_texts_jenaer_nachrichten.py
+'''

 This script creates a corpus of the texts from the Jenaer Nachrichten.
 A user can decide how many texts should be downloaded.
 The more texts are downloaded, the more representative is the corpus.